-Figure 1 demonstrates the importance of recording sample appearance after centrifugation to avoid false negative result interpretations.
+Figure 1 demonstrates the importance of recording sample appearance after centrifugation to avoid false negative results.

 Figure 1.
-Example of hemolytic activity.
-In the above picture, polystyrene nanoparticles with a size of 20 nm (tube 1) and polystyrene nanoparticles with a size of 50 nm (tube 2) demonstrated hemolytic activity which can be observed by the color of supernatant.
+In the picture shown above, polystyrene nanoparticles with a size of 20 nm (tube 1) and polystyrene nanoparticles with a size of 50 nm (tube 2) demonstrated hemolytic activity which can be observed by the color of supernatant.
 Polystyrene nanoparticles with a size of 80 nm (tube 3) were also hemolytic.
 However, they absorbed hemoglobin; this can be determined by the pellet size and color.
-If the supernatant of this sample is used in the assay and measured at 540 nm, it will provide a negative result.
+The supernatant of this sample used in assay and measured at 540 nm will demonstrate a negative result.
 Tube 4 is the negative control.
 No hemolytic activity was observed in the supernatant, and intact red blood cells formed a tight dark red pellet on the bottom of the tube.

 Figure 2.
-Example of a false-positive result due to nanoparticle absorbance at the assay wavelength.
-Due to the small size, the fullerene nanoparticle could not be removed from the supernatant.
+An example of a false-positive result due to nanoparticle absorbance at the assay wavelength.
+Due to the small size, the fullerene nanoparticle could not be removed from supernatant.
 Therefore, result adjustment was done to account for interference.

 Figure 3.
-Example of a false-positive result due to nanoparticle absorbance at the assay wavelength.
+An example of a false-positive result due to nanoparticle absorbance at the assay wavelength.
 To remove iron oxide nanoparticles from supernatants, tubes containing supernatants were placed on magnets and incubated overnight at 4°C. Particles concentrated on the side of the tube adjacent to magnet, thus allowing removal of particle-free supernatant for analysis.